The UK’s post-industrial economy

 Explore the map below to investigate the main features of Cambridge Science Park.

-Business parks are areas with a small group of businesses in the same area of land.
+Business parks are areas with a small group of businesses in the same land area.
 There are many hundreds of business parks across the UK.
-Business parks are often located on the edge of major urban areas where there are good communications and the land is cheap.
+Business parks are often located on the edge of major urban areas where there are good communications, and the land is cheap.